nodejs/node/doc/api/zlib.md

 ## Threadpool Usage

-Note that all zlib APIs except those that are explicitly synchronous use libuv's threadpool, which can have surprising and negative performance implications for some applications, see the [`UV_THREADPOOL_SIZE`][] documentation for more information.
+Note that all zlib APIs except those that are explicitly synchronous use libuv's threadpool.
+This can lead to surprising effects in some applications, such as subpar performance (which can be mitigated by adjusting the [pool size][]) and/or unrecoverable and catastrophic memory fragmentation.

 ## Compressing HTTP requests and responses